botlabs-gg/yagpdb-docs-v2/content/tools-and-utilities/self-assignable-roles.md

 {{% /notice %}}

-\
-Simply give the role command a name and then select which role you want the bot to assign to the person.&#x20;
+Simply give the role command a name and then select which role you want the bot to assign to the person.

 ![Creation of a role command](role_command_creation.png)